-If you have an idea for a product or service that might be used to promote and support our band, contact the any member of the MBI Council.
+If you have an idea for a product or service that might be used to promote and support our band, contact the any member of the MBI Executive Council.
 These fundraisers provide great opportunities to meet other parents and support the band family without having to make a long-term commitment.
-If you have any suggestions, please don't hesitate to mention them to any member of the Executive Board.
+If you have any suggestions, please don't hesitate to mention them to the Fundraising Chairperson or any member of the Executive Board.